mintar/mir_robot/README.md

 ```

-Initialize the position with "2D Pose Estimate".
+If necessary, initialize the position with "2D Pose Estimate".
 You should see sensor inputs and costmap by now.
 Now, you can use the "2D Goal Pose" tool in RViz to set a navigation goal for move_base

 Gazebo demo (mapping)